SindhuGS1/Advanced-Regression/README.md

 ## Conclusions
 - 5 Variables which are most important in the model are:

-LotArea------------Lot size in square feet OverallQual--------Rates the overall material and finish of the house OverallCond--------Rates the overall condition of the house YearBuilt----------Original construction date BsmtFinSF1---------Type 1 finished square feet
+1. 1stFlrSF
+2. 2ndFlrSF
+3. OverallQual
+4. OverallCond
+5. YearBuilt

 - The optimal value of alpha for ridge and lasso regression are given below.
-Ridge Alpha 1
+Ridge Alpha 20
-Lasso Alpha 10
+Lasso Alpha 0.001

 ## Technologies Used